 Tax law repeal is likely on the horizon, but the timing and scope are still uncertain.
 Creating an irrevocable trust to utilize the increased lifetime gift tax exemption amounts may be a wise move, and this article shows you how you can add flexibility to the trust so you can adapt to changes as they are enacted.

-Watch this short video to see how a supplemental life insurance retirement plan – or SLIRP – can allow you to get money when you want to, or need to, without hassle.
+Watch this 2-minute video to learn how a supplemental life insurance retirement plan – or SLIRP – can allow you to get money when you want to, or need to, without hassle.

 Growing up on a farm in a place called Paradise Hill sounds like heaven for anyone, but at 6 years old, Nautilus Member Tyson Vines watched as his family’s dairy business was sold off, piece by piece, just days after losing his grandfather.